Power and Glory: History

 Shortly after their attack on the Rockers, Roma and Hercules unveiled their new manager Slick (who briefly managed Hercules a few years prior), and a new name to go with their attitude - Power and Glory, along with matching outfits.
 Power and Glory clashed with the Rockers at SummerSlam 1990 with Marty Jannetty being forced to wrestle the match on his own after Power and Glory injured Shawn Michaels' knee before the match (this was a storyline excuse to give Michaels some time off to heal a previously suffered knee injury and he had a noticeable limp on his way to the ring for the SummerSlam match).
 Once Michaels returned, the feud continued, with the two teams being on opposite sides at Survivor Series, with Power and Glory once again coming out as the victors.
 Bobby Heenan while doing commentary would sometimes refer to Paul Roma as "Romeo Roma" while Gorilla Monsoon would sometimes refer to Power and Glory as "Herc and Jerk".

 The feud culminated on December 28, at Madison Square Garden where both teams fought to a time limit draw.
 Despite having a number of shots at the WWF Tag Team Champions, The Hart Foundation, Roma and Hercules never won the gold.
 Their misfortune continued at WrestleMania VII where they lost to the Legion of Doom in 59 seconds.

 Soon after, Power and Glory teamed up with Slick’s other charge, The Warlord, for a series of 6-man tag team matches that usually saw the team on the losing side.
 Their last pay-per-view outing came when they teamed with The Warlord to face Ricky Steamboat, Kerry Von Erich and Davey Boy Smith at SummerSlam 1991 in a losing effort.
 In one of their last recorded matches together as a team, they lost to the Legion of Doom at the Royal Albert Hall in England.
-Roma left the WWF soon after in October 1991 and later appeared as one of The Four Horsemen in World Championship Wrestling (WCW), while Hercules would remain with the company for a few months before departing as well.
+Roma left the WWF soon after in October 1991 and later appeared as one of Four Horsemen in World Championship Wrestling (WCW), while Hercules would remain with the company for a few months before departing as well.

 Hercules Hernandez died of heart disease on March 6, 2004.